Saturday, 29 August 2009

 One of the assistant judges asked if Scientology staffers knew how much new arrivals earned (something the defendants had denied interested them).

-“Not specifically,” said Gonnet: but recruiters would take an interest in people who was obviously from the professional classes, such as doctors for example.
+“Not specifically,” said Gonnet: but recruiters would take an interest in people who were obviously from the professional classes, such as doctors for example.
 “They are the future of Scientology,” he said.

 “It is obvious that you are going to take an interest in someone with a higher social standing, or who has a house,” he added.